rancher/elemental-toolkit/docs/content/en/docs/Customizing/configuration_persistency.md

             group: 0
 ```

-For more examples you can find `/system/oem` inside cOS vanilla images containing files used to configure on boot a pristine `cOS`.
+For more examples you can find `/system/oem` inside Elemental vanilla images containing files used to configure on boot a pristine `Elemental`.